 - A preliminary injunction or a TRO decision (temporary restraining order) could be issued.

-- Sometimes employees try to preempt an employer’s action by filing a suit to declare an agreement void or invalid.
+- Employees may try to file suit to declare an employer’s action void or invalid.

 - Illinois recently passed the Illinois Freedom to Work Act to protect low wage earners.

-- Utah passed a law that a non-compete that exceeds one year is not enforceable.
+- Utah passed a law that a non-compete agreement that last more than one year is not enforceable.

 - Congress recently passed the Defend Trade Secrets Act.

-- Employers use the Computer Fraud and Abuse Act to prevent an employee from accessing their computer system without authorization.
+- Employers use the Computer Fraud and Abuse Act to prevent employees from accessing their computer system without permission.

 - When drafting agreements, work with your attorney to protect the company’s interests.

-- Typically, employers include a clause in the agreements to ensure that if they win, attorney fees and expenses will be paid by the employee.
+- Typically, employers include a clause in the agreements to ensure if they win, their attorney fees and expenses will be paid by the employee.